Bryan Avila: Florida House of Representatives

 During his first term in office, Avila authored pieces of legislation such as providing a property-tax exemption for low-income seniors, streamlining the tax appeals process, establishing in-state tuition for all active duty service members, reforming HIV testing, and implementing distance requirements for Assisted Living Facilities.
 In 2016, Avila ran for re-election and defeated Sevi Miyar, the Democratic nominee and a high school teacher.
-Avila was recognized for his accomplishments during his first term in office and received the endorsement of the Miami Herald, which praised him as a rising star.
+Avila was recognized for his accomplishments during his first term in office and received the endorsement of the Miami Herald.
 He went on to win 59% of the vote and was sworn in for his second term on November 22, 2016.

+Avila served as Majority Deputy Whip from 2016 to 2018 and as Speaker Pro Tempore from 2020 to 2022.
+He chaired the Health Care Appropriations Subcommittee during the 2020–2022 term, which oversaw healthcare spending in the state budget.
+From 2016 to 2018, he was Alternating Chair of the Joint Committee on Public Counsel Oversight.
+He also held positions as Vice Chair of the Commerce Committee and served on committees including Appropriations, Redistricting, and Energy & Utilities.

-Campaign for the Miami Dade County Commission
+Campaign for the Miami-Dade County Commission

-Term limited from his house seat in 2022, Avila announced his candidacy for Miami Dade County Commission District 6.
+Term limited from his house seat in 2022, Avila announced his candidacy for Miami-Dade County Commission District 6.
 The incumbent, longtime Commissioner Rebecca Sosa will also be term-limited making the seat open for the first time since Sosa won in 2001.
 Avila's only other opponent in the race is diversity consultant Ibis Valdes.
 However he would reverse his decision and instead run for the Florida Senate.

 Florida Senate

+In 2022, Avila sought election to the Florida Senate, winning the 39th District seat without Primary or General Election opposition.
+Avila has served in the Florida Senate since 2023, representing District 39.
 After withdrawing from the race for Miami-Dade Commissioner, he instead ran for an open seat in the 39th District, which was left vacant by fellow Republican Manny Díaz Jr. who was appointed by governor Ron DeSantis as Florida's Commissioner of Education, winning right away in November 8, 2022 as he faced no opposition.
+His legislative work has included efforts on tax reform, budget policy, education, and programs supporting veterans and seniors.
+He also sponsored legislation revising Florida’s homestead exemption formula for seniors, a measure intended to provide property tax relief.
+Avila currently serves as Chair of the Finance and Tax Committee, which oversees tax policy and fiscal legislation.
+He is also Vice Chair of the Transportation Committee and a member of the Appropriations, Ethics and Elections, Health Policy, Environment and Natural Resources, Fiscal Policy, and Rules Committees.
+He has previously chaired the Governmental Oversight and Accountability Committee and the Collective Bargaining Committee, which oversee public administration and labor relations.

+Legislation

+During his tenure in the Florida Legislature, Avila sponsored or co-sponsored several bills on topics including education, taxation, and environmental protection.